RaptorSDS/Meter_reader/README.md

 make windows exe by auto_py_to_exe

 1. install phyton 3.12 ( windows store)
-2. cmd type pip install pyqt6 pyserial smllib auto-py-to-exe  (or pyqt5)
+2. cmd type pip install pyqt6 pyserial smllib auto-py-to-exe  (or pyqt5 , tkinter already in phyton3.12)
 3. cmd type python -m auto_py_to_exe
 4. use the webinterface to spec where the py script is
 5. compile